-What if My Employer Refuses to Give Me My Form W-2?This happens very rarely.
+While this happens very rarely, it is a serious situation.
 If the company is still in existence, you should politely demand a copy of your Form W-2.
 If the company charges a nominal fee for processing your request, it might be easier just to pay the fee and get your tax documents.

 If your employer still refuses to give you Form W-2, call the IRS at 1-800-829-1040.
 The IRS advises that you should have the following information ready:

 - The employer's name and complete address, including zip code, the employer's identification number (if known), and telephone number,

 - Your name and address, including zip code, Social Security number, and telephone number; and

 - An estimate of the wages you earned, the federal income tax withheld, and the dates you began and ended employment.

 - See Tax Topic 154 on the IRS Web site for more details.

 Copies of Form W-2